Buy one frame, get one free with code: SFBOGO

 Adults aren’t the only people who can benefit from blue light blocking glasses.
 The same is true for children, especially those who spend their evenings playing video games, watching television, or otherwise engaging with electronic devices.
 The Eyekeeper Kids Blue Light Filter Glasses are a low-cost option that are also highly effective.
 While the glasses filter about 24% of blue light emissions with wavelengths of 500 nm, they’ll block 93% to 99% of emissions in the range of 400 to 420 nm.

 The frames are available in eight different colors.
 All options are lightweight with a plastic composition and a one-size-fits-all design.
 Unlike many competing models, the lenses of these glasses do not distort color to a significant degree.
 Eyekeeper also offers glasses with yellow, orange, and amber tints.

 An approachable price-point makes these glasses a good investment for parents on a budget.
 All pairs are backed by a lifetime warranty, and buyers can return them within 30 days of the delivery date in exchange for a full product refund.
 Eyekeeper provides delivery worldwide, though shipping rates vary by destination.

-Best for Customized Prescription
+Best for Teens